 The Fire Safe Council contractors do not operate equipment on RED FLAG warning days as determined by the National Weather Service.
 If you are scheduled for chipping on a day that is a Red Flag warning day you will be rescheduled.

-Chipping time will be limited to 6 hours per address to be done in one day once a calendar year.
+Chipping time will be limited to 6 hours per address to be done in one day twice a calendar year.

 Chips will be broadcast on the property where the chipping is done.